-The mission of the Lancaster County Good Samaritan Scholarship Foundation is to provide scholarships and mentoring support to empower high school students who have demonstrated a history of serving others in making our community a better place to live.
+Our Mission: The mission of the Lancaster County Good Samaritan Scholarship Foundation is to provide scholarships and mentoring support to empower high school students who have demonstrated a history of serving others in making our community a better place to live.

 Businessman and Lancaster native Marion Taylor was an original founding member of a Scholarship Foundation in Atlanta, GA.
 After moving back home to Lancaster, it was his vision to start a Lancaster County scholarship foundation with the same mission to assist students in this community.
 The purpose of the LCGSSF is to identify students who serve the needs of others in extraordinary ways and to assist them financially as they continue their service commitment while furthering their education at a college or technical school.

 We are a Lancaster County scholarship designed around the story of the Good Samaritan, though applicants are not required to have any specific religious affiliation.
-Students from the four Lancaster County high schools and the Career Center may apply for the scholarship in the Fall of their junior year.
+Students from the four Lancaster County high schools and the Career Center may apply for the scholarship in the Fall of their junior year (due November 30.).
 Students from the Career Center will be included with the list of applicants from their high school.
 Only one scholarship will be awarded per high school; therefore, a total of four scholarships may be awarded.

 “On the parable of the Good Samaritan: “I imagine that the first question the priest and Levite asked was: ‘If I stop to help this man, what will happen to me?’
-But by the very nature of his concern, the good Samaritan reversed the question: ‘If I do not stop to help this man, what will happen to him?”
+But by the very nature of his concern, the Good Samaritan reversed the question: ‘If I do not stop to help this man, what will happen to him?”

 ― Martin Luther King Jr., Strength to Love

-Lancaster County area high school counselors, teachers and other faculty members may assist in identifying high school juniors who have met the LCGSSF criteria for scholastic and humanitarian accomplishment.
+Lancaster County area high school counselors, teachers and other faculty members may assist in identifying high school Juniors who have met the LCGSSF criteria for scholastic and humanitarian accomplishment.
 The LCGSSF celebrates and encourages Lancaster County high school students to rise above their personal and financial challenges in order to help those in need.

 The Good Samaritan Scholarship Foundation is funded by generous donations from individuals and local businesses.
 We rely on the generosity of others to maintain this legacy of rewarding young good samaritans in our community.
 We also rely on volunteers and donors to sponsor and assist with fundraising events in the community which raise money and bring awareness to our organization.
 We need ongoing support for the foundation.

 The mentoring program is what makes this Lancaster County scholarship special and unique.
 Our goal is to invest in those that invest in our community.
 Not only do we provide financial scholarships, but we also provide a mentor for each student who is committed to “walk beside our recipient” through his/her entire college/tech school career.
 The mentor will go through the same process of Safe Sanctuary training and background checks as the members of our Foundation.
 We make every effort to match the student with a mentor who has an educational/professional background that will enhance the mentor/mentee experience.

 The members of our Board of Directors and Advisory Board are made up of Lancaster County educators, community leaders, business people and community volunteers.
 Our active board helps with candidate selection and fundraising for the foundation.
 We are proud to introduce our board to the community.
 Please view the brief description of experience and talents brought to the GSSF from this diverse group of talented volunteers.
 This section will be updated shortly… New Board members will be joining us soon!